alchemy-fr/Phraseanet-Docs/fr/Devel/API/V1/Route/Baskets/Delete.rst

 ----------

   ======================== ============== =============
-   Parameters               Value          Information
+   Parameters               Type           Information
   ======================== ============== =============
-   basket_id                               the basket_id of the selected basket
+   basket_id                integer        The basket_id of the selected basket
   ======================== ============== =============

 Response Fields